mswimmer/2021.elbsides.de/sponsors.md

 # How to become a sponsor #

-If you would like to be a sponsor and support the Hamburg security community, please see our [sponsor package](assets/documents/Sponsorpaket Elbsides 2021.pdf) and inquire at **elbsides -at- gmail.com**.
+If you would like to be a sponsor and support the Hamburg security community, inquire at **elbsides -at- gmail.com**.
 We are looking forward to working with you!